-Scarlett Johansson was born in New York City.
+Scarlett Ingrid Johansson was born in New York City.
 Her mother, Melanie Sloan

-, is from an Ashkenazi Jewish family, and her father, Karsten Johansson
+, is from a Jewish family from the Bronx, and her father, Karsten Johansson

-, is Danish.
+, is a Danish-born architect, from Copenhagen.
 She has a sister, Vanessa Johansson

 , who is also an actress, a brother, Adrian, a twin brother, Hunter Johansson